Luna’s mission is to bring creativity, equity and community to every child’s life through the art of dance.

 Each year, Luna brings dance to more than 20,000 children and 300+ artists, teachers, and social service providers.
 Since 1992, Luna has grown from a local children’s dance program to a nationally recognized dance education organization that develops future choreographers, leaders, and visionaries.

-Our programs evolved over 25 years in response to the needs of our field.
+Our programs continue to evolve in response to the needs of our field.
 The direct service community model programs work in tandem with our Professional Learning department to place theory, practice, and research in an infinite loop of possibility for bringing all children to dance.
 Studio Lab was our first program and it remains the only choreography-centered children’s dance program in California.
 The Early Childhood and Family Dance components retain the inclusive goals of their 1992 inception, but have increased in scope.

 Our work in schools and early childhood centers is unique as well.
 Since 2003, the goal has been to build sustainable, sequential, and inclusive classes that are integral to the school culture.
 Our partnerships in schools are multi-year, increasing grade level participation until every child is experiencing age-appropriate dance curriculum aligned with the National Core Arts Standards and their teachers and administrators understand the dance content to the extent that they can support and sustain it.
 In Oakland Unified School District, we’ve built comprehensive dance programs at New Highland Academy, Tilden Elementary, and Grass Valley Elementary; we authored the districts Blueprint for Dance Learning K-12; we’ve built and implemented inclusion programs for children with and without disabilities; and we’ve taught teachers and artists from multiple California districts to improve teaching practice.